kubernetes/kubernetes/docs/proposals/kubelet-rootfs-distribution.md

 This will need to be remediated in order to complete this proposal.

+### Testing & Rollout

+In order to ensure the paths remain complete, e2e tests *must* be run against a Kubelet operating in this manner as part of the submit queue.

+To ensure that this feature does not unduly impact others, it will be added to GCI, but gated behind a feature-flag for a sort confidence-building period (e.g.  `KUBE_RUN_HYPERKUBE_IMAGE=false`).
+A temporary non-blocking e2e job will be added with that option.
+If the results look clean after a week, the deployment option can be removed and the GCI image can completely switch over.

+Once that testing is in place, it can be rolled out across other distros as desired.

 #### Everything else

-In the initial implementation, rkt or docker can be used to extract the rootfs of the hyperkube image. rkt fly or a systemd unit (using `RootDirectory`) can be used to perform the needed setup, chroot, and execution of the kubelet within that rootfs.
+In the initial implementation, rkt or docker can be used to extract the rootfs of the hyperkube image. rkt fly or a systemd unit (using [`RootDirectory`](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#RootDirectory=)) can be used to perform the needed setup, chroot, and execution of the kubelet within that rootfs.

 ## FAQ